Print Options

 • PPHA 41740 Gender and Policy

-Certificate in Survey Research
+Specialization in Survey Research

 Program Description: The collection of data directly from individuals or other entities provides the foundation for modern public policy in the fields of official government statistics and social research.
-The Certificate in Survey Research is designed to cover a range of methodologies and applications to prepare students either to work directly in the area of data collection or to become informed users and evaluators of data collected by others.
+The specialization in Survey Research is designed to cover a range of methodologies and applications to prepare students either to work directly in the area of data collection or to become informed users and evaluators of data collected by others.

-Students who complete this certificate will be able to:
+Students who complete this specialization will be able to:

 • Understand the provenance of data